About This Page

 Day 4 – Day 7

 The amphetamines will be out of your system for good and you should notice that your cravings start to ease as your body slowly adjusts to a drug-free life.
 You will still need to closely monitor your cravings to avoid relapse, but for the most part, the difficult part of the detox process is over.
-You may have a setback or two during your detox period, but stay focused and on track with trying to recover.
+From here you will be taught how to stay focused and on track with your recovery.

-The most common way of treating amphetamine addiction in rehab is through Cognitive Behavioural Therapy (CBT).
+The most common way of treating amphetamine addiction in rehab is through Cognitive Behavioural Therapy (CBT) and group therapy sessions.
 These comprehensive therapy sessions are designed to make you change the way you think about drugs, so you change your relationship with them.
-These sessions are normally held with a counsellor or therapist who you can speak to should you have any questions or have a setback.
+These sessions are normally held with a counsellor or therapist who you can speak to, should you have any questions or have a setback.

 These methods of rehab are typically offered alongside a detox programme, depending on the seriousness of the patient’s addiction.